velvetkevorkian/enterprise/design_enterprise_report.md

 5. **Emotions**
 This is a tricky one.
 What kind of emotions do I want to evoke with my portfolio (aside from "take my money!")?
 Awe and wonder would be ideal but depending on that would be hubristic in the extreme.

-####Stories
+6. **Stories**
 This is the opportunity to tie all the preceding points together.
 Creating a coherent overall narrative is an opportunity to put the previous points into action, while the stories of individual projects can form layers of depth which reinforce that.

-###Competitor Analysis
+###Approaches to branding
 While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
 Although a lot of work happens out of the public eye within agencies, and thus goes uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
-As this pair of online portfolios shows, there are a number of different approaches one can take to telling the story of who you are and what you do.
+As this collection of online portfolios and interviews shows, there are a number of different approaches one can take to telling the story of who you are and what you do.

-###Case Study: Brendan Dawes
+####Case Study: Brendan Dawes
 Brendan Dawes is one of the best known figures in the creative technology space, having written several books on interaction design and innovative uses of Flash.
-He was creative director at the digital agency Magnetic North before going freelance.
+He was creative director at the digital agency Magnetic North before going freelance in 2012.
 His brief introduction is an effective summary of what he does:

 >Brendan Dawes is a designer and artist exploring the interaction of objects, people, technology and art using an eclectic mix of digital and analog materials, for himself and for clients around the globe.
 (Dawes, date unknown)

 This no-nonsense approach mirrors Dawes' straightforward personal style, evident in his talks and writings (e.g. Dawes, 2007).
 The message is clear-cut, and the graphic style is simple but effective.
 His work is mostly allowed to carry the narrative.
 In terms of the SUCCES checklist, he scores highly for concreteness (thanks to the number of portfolio pieces), credibility, and stories: every piece he points to has its own story behind it.

-###Case Study: Stefan Goodchild
+####Case Study: Stefan Goodchild
 Stefan Goodchild brands himself as TripleGeek, and his website shows off the diverse range of work he produces.
 This is useful for me, as his range of work is similar to my own.
 How does he pitch himself?

 >My name is Stefan Goodchild and I'm a freelance creative coder, motion graphics & interaction designer, living in Bristol, UK
 <br>
 I create motion graphics and real time interactive visuals with code using Processing and openFrameworks for concerts, installations, television, and conferences.

-Again, the work is the main focus of Goodchild's brand identity, although he uses a more distinctive graphic style, with a striking pink highlight colour used to accent the otherwise restrained palette.
+Again, the work is the main focus of Goodchild's brand identity, although he uses a more distinctive graphic style, with a striking pink highlight colour used to accent the otherwise restrained palette, and a nicely designed logo with both static (for the website) and animated (for his showreel) versions.

-The use of "creative coder" as a descriptor is interesting.
-Originating with John Maeda's work at MIT's Aesthetic Computation Group on the late 90s, the term is used to describe programming for artistic purposes (Maeda, 2004).
+Goodchild's use of "creative coder" as a descriptor is interesting.
+Originating with John Maeda's work at MIT's Aesthetic Computation Group on the late 90s, the term is widely used to describe programming for design and artistic purposes (Maeda, 2004).
 It is not without its issues, though: it pejoratively insinuates that code can be divided into "creative" and "non-creative" segments, whereas in practice almost all coding is an act of creative problem solving, even in cases where the end product is not especially interesting.

 Nonetheless, the focus on technical skills is valuable, given that major agencies like Wieden & Kennedy are coming round to the idea that they will "[o]nly hire people to work at the crossover of creative and technology if they have strong, practical, current coding skills" (Clark, 2011).
-The phrase is prominent in conferences (e.g. Bell, 2012) and in general discourse (e.g. Cinder, date unknown), so there may well be a case to be made for using "creative coding" as a way of differentiating from creative disciplines with less technical emphasis.
+The phrase is prominent in industry conferences (e.g. Bell, 2012) and in general discourse (e.g. Cinder, date unknown), so there may well be a case to be made for using "creative coding" as a way of differentiating from creative disciplines with less technical emphasis.

-###Case study: Quartic Llama
+####Case study: Quartic Llama
 Quartic Llama are a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
 In addition to their, for lack of a better term, "normal" games development work, they also collaborate extensively with cultural organisations, creating games and experiences.
 I first came across them when their piece *100,000 Lux* was featured as part of Dundee's 2012 NEoN festival.
 A site specific performance using the coloured lighting on one of Abertay University's main buildings, combined with a striking soundtrack derived from solar observations, *100,000 Lux* marked Quartic Llama out as not your average game developer.
 Their collaboration with the National Theatre of Scotland, *Other*, is a location based augmented reality experience set in the streets of Dundee.
 At first glance it has little in common with either regular games or a piece like *100,000 Lux*, but after talking with Malath Abbas, an artist, designer and one of the founders of Quartic Llama, it's easier to pull together the threads running through their work.

 The identity that Quartic Llama present on their website is actually quite enigmatic.
 According to Malath, this is a deliberate ploy to draw people in.
 For him, crafting an image is all about telling a story.